mdriscollic/docs/content/en/docs/Acquisitions/Additional topics/EDIFACT/index.md

 Initial setup for EDIFACT invoicing occurs within the [Settings app, under Data import settings](../../../settings/settings_data_import/settings_data_import/).
 Each vendor requires a separate data import job profile, which will consist of both a field mapping and an action profile.
 The FOLIO community has worked with several common industry vendors to create default field mapping profiles that adhere to the mapping decisions used by each vendor.
 It is recommended that FOLIO libraries duplicate the default field mapping profiles to retain the originals in case mistakes are made with configuration or a vendor requires multiple job profiles.

 **Within Settings > Data import > Field mapping profiles:**
 1. Locate the default profile for the relevant vendor.
-If the vendor is not listed, iecommended to contact the FOLIO Community Data Import SIG for assistance.
+If the vendor is not listed, it is recommended to contact the FOLIO Community Data Import SIG for assistance.
 2. Duplicate the default profile.
 3. In the duplicated profile:
    * Update the profile name.